 Moving forward, NFER calls for the professional development in the use of technology, for teachers in England, to be a high priority for policy makers.
 Ensuring that teachers are skilled in technology incorporation will help to increase the viability of delivering remote learning and reduce barriers to engaging with learning online.
 This will help to build an education sector that is much more flexible and resilient to future shocks.

 Today’s report ‘How prepared were primary teachers and pupils in England for the shift to online learning?
 Insights from TIMSS 2019’ uses data from the 2019 Trends in Mathematics and Sciences Study (TIMSS), collected before the onset of the pandemic.

-The full report covers two themes: global differences in familiarity with computers and teacher preparedness to incorporate technology into instruction.
+The full report covers two themes: global differences in familiarity with computers and digital skills, and teacher preparedness to incorporate technology into instruction.
 One of the recommendations is that particular attention is given to addressing the technology gaps for schools serving the most disadvantaged pupils.

 Key findings are as follows: